DianZzzz/DianZzzz.github.io/_finance/CFA/Equity-Portfolio-Management.md

 #### Pure indexing
 - No active positions: portfolio is equal to the benchmark
-- Zero Active Share and zero active risk
+- Zero active share and zero active risk

 #### Factor neutral
-- No active factor bets—idiosyncratic risk low if diversified
+- No active factor bets — idiosyncratic risk low if diversified
-- Low active risk—Active Share low if diversified
+- Low active risk — active share low if diversified

-#### Factor diversified
+#### Factor diversified / Diversified stock picker
 - Balanced exposure to risk factors and minimized idiosyncratic risk through high number of securities in portfolio
 - Reasonably low active risk
-- High Active Share from large amount of securities used that are unlikely to be in the benchmark
+- High active share from large amount of securities used that are unlikely to be in the benchmark

 #### Concentrated factor bets
 - Targeted factor bets—idiosyncratic risk likely to be high
-- High Active Share and high active risk
+- High active share and high active risk

 #### Concentrated stock picker
 - Targeted individual stock bets